In latest the Weekly Wright Report:

 The top sectors for Hispanic-owned firms were construction (15.6%), accommodation and food services (13.0%), and professional, scientific and technical services (10.6%).
 Hispanic firms in these top three industries employed approximately 1.2 million workers with an annual payroll of approximately $35.8 billion.
 There were 555,638 Asian-owned businesses, with 23.9% in the accommodation and food sector.
 Black or African Americans owned 124,004 firms in 2017 with 32.0% of these firms in the healthcare and social services industry.

-At Wright, Constable & Skeen we are proud to recognize our female business leaders at the firm, including our attorneys: Renee Bronfein Ades, Mollie Caplis, Marie Ignozzi, Melissa Menkel-McGuire, Cynthia Rodgers-Waire, Laura L. Rubenstein, Mary Alice Smolarek, and Lisa D. Sparks.
+At Wright, Constable & Skeen we are proud to recognize our female business leaders at the firm, including our attorneys: Renee Bronfein Ades, Mollie Caplis, Marie Ignozzi, Melissa Menkel-McGuire, Cynthia Rodgers-Waire, Laura L. Rubenstein, and Mary Alice Smolarek.
 We are also proud to support women and minority-owned businesses through our Rosie the Lawyer Program for female CollegeBound Foundation students.

 Want more?
 Visit the Weekly Wright Report page to browse past issues.